ForMaLTeC/RifNet2/README.md

 ![Semantic description of image](Fig 1.png "overview image")

+## Folder GUI

+Here, we provide a user-friendly GUI that allows to use the model and make predictions on PMCT images.
+For further details open the folder and check the README there.

-## Major parts in jupyter notebook
+## Major parts in jupyter notebook Train_val_ribfractures.ipynb

 - *Create single dataset:*
 This part creates a single split dataset of training, (validation) and testing.